Anointed Metatron and Mediator

 Being present everywhere at once

-So, whom did they see in heaven and who appeared to them at Sinai?
-If the rabbis are correct in their line of thought, then who was that Messenger under the name of Metatron?
+So, whom did the people see in heaven and who appeared to them in their sight at Sinai?
+If the rabbis are correct in their line of thought, then who was that Messenger Metatron?
 And what constitutes the sight of YHVH in the first place?

 In defining the concepts of “sight” we are confined within the limits of Exo 33:20, for it is said, “You are unable to see My face, for no man does see Me and live”, and regard it as a vision of Elohim in some form of manifestation.
 In order to understand the line of reasoning as outlined below, we must not err to think that a human being has ever seen YHVH the Eternal.
 We must not go beyond the limits of Exo 33:20.

-Note: According to Exo 33:20, no one is able to see Him and live.
-But here in Exodus 24 the elders of Israel became an exception in regard to this norm.
-It is not that the Omnipotent does not allow to be seen, and whoever indeed sees Him, He kills him on spot.
-But this is to be understood that His presence is like a consuming fire that burns everything that comes close to Him.
+According to the statement in Exo 33:20, no one is able to see the Eternal Elohim and live.
+But in Exodus 24, we see that the elders of Israel became an exception in regard to this norm.
+It is not that the Omnipotent does not allow to be seen, and whoever indeed sees Him, He kills him.
+But this is to be understood that His Presence is what does not allow to be seen; His Presence is like a consuming fire that burns everything that comes close to Him.
+From a distance fire gives light; closer, it gives warmness.
+But at touch it burns.

 Metatron: The Glory of Yehovah

-The glory of Yehovah came down from heaven and dwelt on Mount Sinai.
+The glory of the Eternal came down from heaven and dwelt on Mount Sinai.
 And the appearance of His Glory on the top of the mountain was like a consuming fire (Exo 24:16-18).
-But what is the “Glory of Yehovah” Mosheh wrote about?
+But what is the “Glory of YHVH” Mosheh wrote about?

-Ezekiel too saw the glory of YHVH in vision,
+Ezekiel too saw the glory of YHVH in a vision,

 And on the likeness of the throne was a likeness as the appearance of a man high above it.
 And from the appearance of His waist and upward I saw what looked like glowing metal with the appearance of fire all around within it.
 And from the appearance of His waist and downward I saw what looked like fire, and brightness all around.
 As the appearance of a rainbow in a cloud on a rainy day, so was the appearance of the brightness all around it.
 This was the appearance of the likeness of the glory of Yehovah.
 (Eze 1:26-28)